Fakirerpool Young Men's Club: The talent hub (1988–1999)

 During their debut season in the First Division, in 1988/89, Fakirerpool finished sixth and made the cut for the championship play-offs.
 The club's most notable achievement came during their second season in the top-flight, putting an end to Mohammedan Sporting Club's historic 76-game unbeaten league run on 16 March 1990, with goals from Sadequl Islam Uttam and Shankar in a 2–1 victory.

 Some notable players from Fakirerpool's first stint in the top-flight under coach Shahid Uddin Ahmed Selim were Mizanur Rahman Mizan, Nurul Haque Manik, Sadequl Islam Uttam, Piyus, and Mohammed Ponir, to name a few.
 However, observing the club's performances in their debut First Division season, their players were poached by local giants Mohammedan SC and Brothers Union, the latter also capturing coach Selim's signature in 1991.

 After finishing in the bottom ten positions (11th) in the 1992 season, they were not given entry to the Dhaka Premier Division Football League upon its introduction in 1993.
 Instead, they remained participants in the First Division, which began serving as the second-tier.
 In the First Division's inaugural season as the country's second-tier league, Nazrul Islam Ledu guided the club to promotion to the Premier Division as league champions.

 Upon their return to the top-flight, the club roped in numerous players from the Bangladesh Krira Shikkha Protishtan team which triumphed in both the Dana Cup and Gothia Cup in the early 90s.
-Some notable recruitments included, Hassan Al-Mamun, Askar Babu, Amin Rana and Mohamed Sohel Al-Masum.
+Some notable recruitments included, Hassan Al-Mamun, Askar Babu, Amin Rana and Sohel Al-Masum.
 The young team coached by Nazrul Islam Ledu and captained by Golam Robbani Choton, managed to survive the drop in their first season back.
 Eventually the club saw an improvement in performances, finishing in the top-five in both 1995 and 1996.
 Nonetheless, were relegated to the First Division in 1999.